-TuYV, carried by the peach-potato aphid (Mysus persicae), can affect up to 100%1 of oilseed rape (OSR) crops, reducing yield by as much as 30%2.
-Up to 72%3 of peach-potato aphids carry the disease, which means that a small number of infected aphids can have a major impact on vulnerable young OSR plants during establishment.
+Turnip Yellows Virus (TuYV), carried by the peach-potato aphid (Mysus persicae), can affect up to 100%1 of oilseed rape (OSR) crops, reducing yield by as much as 30%2.
+Up to 72%3 of peach-potato aphids carry the disease, which means that a small number of infected aphids can have a major impact on vulnerable young OSR plants during establishment, making the identification of this aphid vital in order to protect crops.
 The aphids are usually found on the underside of leaves and in large numbers can also cause damage through feeding on leaves.

 Peach potato aphids are likely to move into new oilseed rape crops from host crops such as sugar beet, vegetable brassicas and potato crops, as these are commonly still in the ground in September.